Hyphiin/thmProject_MeFoWe-TagQ/README.md

 5. If not already done, create a new secret key and copy it.

-6. No go back to your project and open following File: /src/openAi/openAi.ts
+6. Now go back to your project and open following File: /src/openAi/openAi.ts

 7. Now overwrite the existing Api-Key with your newly created one.